 Most credit cards feature less severe late fees, and with some options (such as the Citi Simplicity® Card) you’ll avoid them entirely.
 Plus, making a minimum payment on your credit card allows you to move forward without a fee, giving a little added flexibility.

 Many credit cards also come with annual fees.
-While some charge a hefty price tag, there are also plenty of no annual fee credit card options with serious value.
+While some charge a hefty price tag, there are also plenty of no-annual-fee credit card options with serious value.
 Here are our picks for the best no-annual-fee credit cards.

 Since your issuer is less likely to make money on interest payments for a charge card, they’re more likely to charge an annual fee.
 However, like with annual fee credit cards, charge cards are often paired with rewards structures that allow you to easily earn back the cost.